 There is a cap of 15 participants per time slot during open making to maintain proper social distancing.

-Open making will only take place on Saturdays, initially.
+Open making will only take place on Sundays, initially.
 Members are asked to register for a spot in open making.
 Learn how here.

 Tables are spread six or more feet apart, all tools and surfaces are cleaned after each use, participation is limited to maintain physical distance, and all guests/facilitators are required to wear face masks in the space.
 There are also be periodic space closures for deeper cleaning.